Genes Reunited Legal

 - Service suspension notices - if you break the house rules

 Newsletters.
 When registering, you are given the option to receive our occasional newsletters.
 We use these to notify you about new features on the site, ask your opinion, and tell you about services you might not be using yet.
 We only send a newsletter when there is something worthwhile to tell you about.
 Generally, you'll get a newsletter about once a month.

-Sharing with other websites and applications.
+4. Sharing with other websites and applications

 Logging into the website using Facebook.
 You can log in to the website using the Facebook Platform.
 When you log in using Facebook, Facebook shares selective information with us, such as your gender, date of birth, name and location, but we do not share information we hold about you with Facebook through your use of this facility.

-3. Sharing and use of information
+5. Sharing and use of information

 - Managing the website (including your account);

 - Suggesting and providing relevant content to you on the website;